farhadm1990/bactflow/README.md

     --min_quality           #If '--nanofilter' true, filter reads below a certain read quality (default 16 for R10.4.1 flowcells).
     --medaka_polish         #If true, it will polish assembled genomes by medaka (dfault false).
-    --basecaller_model      #Basecaller model for medaka polishing step. 'r1041_e82_400bps_hac_v4.2.0' --checkm_lineag_check   #If true, the genomes will be checked for their lineage completeness in one bin (default false).
+    --basecaller_model      #Basecaller model for medaka polishing step. 'r1041_e82_400bps_hac_v4.2.0' --checkm_lineag_check   #If false, the genomes will be checked for their lineage completeness in one bin (default false).
     --genome_extension      #Required if '--checkm_lineag_check true'; default fasta.
     --run_flye              #If true, it runs Flye assembler; default true.
     --run_unicycler         #If true, it runs Unicycler hybrid assemlber, default false.
     --run_megahit           #If true, it runs Megahit assembler, default false.
     --run_spades            #If true, it runs Spades assembler, default false.
-    --tax_class             #If true, it runs GTBtk taxonomic classification, default true.
+    --tax_class             #If true, it runs GTBtk taxonomic classification, default false.
     --prok_annot            #If true, it runs gene annotaiton by Prokka, default false.
     --run_checkm            #If true, it runs checmk lineage and phylogenetic tree workflow.
     --checkm_db             #An absolute path to the Checkm database.